elena/paeps/paep-3-mission/README.md

 the two organisations align (since Python Australia's mission statement is intentionally designed that way), but they're not affiliated in any legal governance sense.

-This structure presents an initial "essential" mission statement, following by several more detailed "activity" clauses which are intended to provide a clear shared understanding of what activities are considered to be reasonable uses of the organisation's resources.
+This structure presents an initial "essential" mission statement, followed by several more detailed "activity" clauses which are intended to provide a clear shared understanding of what activities are considered to be reasonable uses of the organisation's resources.